Personal Injury Protection for Car Insurance Explained

 See if you qualify for a lower rate in less than 2 minutes

 Personal injury protection (PIP) is a type of no-fault auto insurance that covers medical expenses, lost wages, and related costs following a car accident, regardless of who caused the collision.
 This coverage provides immediate financial assistance — often paying before your health insurance kicks in — to help you recover without waiting for lengthy fault determinations.
-Understanding how PIP works, what it costs, and how state laws are changing (including Florida's major shift scheduled for July 1, 2026) can help you make smarter decisions about your car insurance policy and potentially save money on out-of-pocket medical expenses.
+Understanding how PIP works, what it costs, and how state laws are changing (including Florida's confirmed repeal effective July 1, 2026 and New Jersey's updated UM/UIM liability minimums of $35,000/$70,000 now in effect) can help you make smarter decisions about your car insurance policy and potentially save money on out-of-pocket medical expenses.

 Key Pinch Points